-We use lavender in many of our products, and find it wonderful that lavender is so versatile around the house.
-Lavender attracts bees and butterflies, and it’s just about the only plant material on the farm that the deer do not bother.
+Used in many of our products, we find it beautiful that Lavender is so versatile around the house.
+Lavender attracts bees and butterflies, and it’s just about the only plant material on the farm that the deer will not bother.

-Each June, the lavender crop at Chesterhaven Beach Farm is in full beautiful bloom.
-We harvest and dry each crop for our products throughout the year.
-Our main purpose for growing lavender fields is however to provide food to the bees.
+Each June, the lavender crop at Chesterhaven Beach Farm is full bloom.
+We harvest and dry each plant for our products throughout the year.
+While there are many uses for lavender flowers, our primary purpose for growing them is to provide food to the bees.
+It stimulates the bees.

-Fresh or dried bunches lavender around your home and in closets to repel moths, mosquitoes, and flies.
-They are repelled by the scent.
-The bonus is living in a home with natural fragrance from plants, rather than man made fragrance.
+Fresh or dried bunches of Lavender around your home and in closets to repel moths, mosquitoes, and flies.
+The scent repels them.
+The bonus is living in a home with natural fragrances from plants rather than artificial fragrances.

 If you feel achy from too much gardening, hiking, or canoeing, massage lavender essential oil into your joints and muscles to aid pain relief.
 For headaches, smelling lavender and peppermint oils or rubbing lavender oil into the temples often helps.

+The lavender essential oil may be used on cuts and burns as an antiseptic mixed with a carrier oil.
 Lavender helps to soothe sunburns, too.
-Add a few drops of lavender essential oil to a spray-bottle of cool water.
+Add a few drops of lavender essential oil to a spray bottle of filtered cold water.
 Apply to red skin to cool and relieve the pain.

-You can also brew dried lavender as a tea, let the mixture chill completely, and apply to the skin.
-Store in a dark glass container in your refrigerator, the cold provides added relief.
+You can also brew dried Lavender as a tea, allow it to chill thoroughly, and apply it to the skin.
+Store in a dark glass container in your refrigerator, the cold provides added Relief.

-Real lavender essential oil is plant-derived.
-There are products on the market that contain lavender fragrance that is manmade.
-The pure lavender essential oil in our Peace of Mind Body Butter calms sunburnt skin and the the other plant-oils help restore moisture.
+There are products on the market that contain artificial lavender fragrances.
+Natural lavender essential oil is plant-derived.
+The pure lavender essential oil in our Peace of Mind Body Butter calms sunburnt skin, and the other plant oils help restore moisture.

-Dried lavender along with other dried plants make for soothing teas for relaxation.
+Dried Lavender and other dried plants make for soothing teas for relaxation.
+Use Lavender for seasoning by sprinkling it in a salad to enhance the flavor.
 Sip on lavender and chamomile tea, don’t forget the honey.